-Disability (anticipatory) pension (income tested): The insured has an assessed, permanent reduced working capacity (which cannot improve through rehabilitation or other measures) and cannot assure his or her own subsistence from any kind of paid work.
+Disability (anticipatory) pension (income tested): The insured is assessed with a permanently reduced working capacity (which cannot improve through rehabilitation or other measures) and cannot assure his or her own subsistence from any kind of paid work.
 Must have at least three years of residence from ages 15 to 65 (Danish nationals) or at least 10 years of residence or be covered by a reciprocal agreement (foreign nationals).